 EEOC Claims Process

-You must file your complaint with the EEOC either by mail or in person at one of the agency’s local offices.
-The agency will notify your employer within ten days of receiving your complaint.
-Then, both you and your employer may be asked to participate in mediation in order to reach a settlement.
-The mediator will act as a neutral third party, meaning he or she cannot advise you whether the deal you are being offered is a fair one.
-If either you or your employer refuses to participate, or if mediation does not resolve the issue, the EEOC will proceed with its own investigation of the matter.
+In order to correctly file an EEOC complaint, you must file it with the EEOC either by mail or in person at one of the agency’s local offices.
+The agency will then notify your employer within ten days of receiving your complaint.
+Following this, you and your employer may be asked to participate in mediation in order to reach a settlement.
+The mediator will act as a neutral third party and will not advise either party whether the deal that is being offered is fair.

 If the EEOC is unable to determine whether your employer violated the law, the agency will issue a Notice-of-Right-to-Sue letter granting you permission to file a discrimination lawsuit against your employer.
 You have only a short time to file a lawsuit after receiving this letter, so you should be prepared to act quickly.

-Employers are prohibited from retaliating against employees who have filed a discrimination complaint or participated in an employment discrimination investigation or lawsuit.
+Retaliating against an employee for filing a harassment or discrimination claim is illegal, but that doesn’t stop it from occurring.
 This rule applies regardless of whether the complaint was filed internally or with the EEOC or similar state agency.

-If you complained about harassment or discrimination, either on your own behalf or on behalf of someone else, and were subsequently fired, demoted, or otherwise denied job privileges, you may be able to file a separate retaliation charge against your employer.
-Talk to an experienced employment lawyer for advice on how to proceed with a retaliation claim.
+If you have complained about harassment or discrimination, either on your own or on behalf of someone else, and as a result was fired, demoted, or denied job privileges, you may be able to file a separate retaliation charge against your employer.

 Contact Our New Jersey Discrimination & Harassment Lawyers Today